topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 ```

 This proposal requires launching TopoLVM components for each provisioner.
-Since `lvmd` is also launched per provisoner, it will continue to target only one volume group as before.
+Since `lvmd` is also launched per provisioner, it will continue to target only one volume group as before.

 Pros:
 - It doesn't require many changes to implement.